 PSPDFKit supports all common types of link annotations, including page, web, and email links.
-Tapping on a link will automatically invoke both the saved action (see PDF Actions) and the correct task, such as changing the page or displaying another document/opening a URL.
+Tapping on a link will automatically invoke both the saved action (see the PDF Actions guide) and the correct task, such as changing the page or displaying another document/opening a URL.

 By default, PSPDFKit will parse annotations, including links, from the document.

-You can also manually create link annotations and add them to a document (see Programmatically Creating Annotations).
+You can also manually create link annotations and add them to a document (see the Programmatically Creating Annotations guide).
 For adding link annotations, you should create objects of the

 Additionally, you can change the background color of link annotation views via